Flexmonster supports the following databases:

-Our component offers Flexmonster Data Server – a special server that implements the custom data source API and allows connecting to SQL databases in a convenient way.
-Follow detailed tutorials for each database:
+Our component offers Flexmonster Data Server – a special server that implements the custom data source API and is a convenient way to connect to SQL databases.
+Below are detailed tutorials for each database:

-Check our guide on how to connect to the CSV data source: How to build a report based on CSV data source.
+Check out our guide on how to connect to a CSV data source: How to build a report based on a CSV data source.

-To gain better performance while working with the CSV data source, use Flexmonster Data Server – a special server implementing the custom data source API.
-With the Data Server, it is possible to visualize large CSV files up to 1GB conveniently and fast.
+To improve performance while working with a CSV data source, use Flexmonster Data Server – a special server that implements the custom data source API.
+With the Data Server, it is possible to conveniently and quickly visualize CSV files up to 1GB.
 Learn more about connecting to CSV using the Data Server: Connecting to CSV using Flexmonster Data Server.

-Our component supports two kinds of JSON format – array of objects, where each object is an unordered set of name/value pairs, and array of arrays, where each sub-array contains ordered values.
+Our component supports two kinds of JSON formats – an array of objects, where each object is an unordered set of name/value pairs, and an array of arrays, where each sub-array contains ordered values.

-JSON data can easily be loaded from the file.
-The customer can choose Connect > To local JSON in the toolbar and choose a file from the computer.
-Also, JSON file can be referred as data source inside of the report.
+JSON data can easily be loaded from a file.
+Customers can click Connect > To local JSON in the Toolbar and choose a file from the computer.
+Additionally, a JSON file can be referred to as a data source inside the report.

-To display data which already is on your page you can include JSON directly into your code and build a report based on it.
+To display data that already is on your page you can include JSON directly into your code and build a report based on it.

-Read more in the following guide: How to build a report based on JSON data source.
+Read more in the following guide: How to build a report based on a JSON data source.

-Working with large JSON datasets is possible with Flexmonster Data Server – a special server implementing the custom data source API.
-The Data Server is a cross-platform solution that allows visualizing the datasets up to 1GB.
-To connect to JSON data source with the Data Server, see our guide: Connecting to JSON using Flexmonster Data Server.
+Working with large JSON datasets is possible with Flexmonster Data Server – a special server that implements the custom data source API.
+The Data Server is a cross-platform solution that allows visualizing datasets up to 1GB.
+To connect to a JSON data source with the Data Server, see our guide: Connecting to JSON using Flexmonster Data Server.

-To retrieve the data from a MongoDB database easily, Flexmonster suggests you using the MongoDB Connector.
-When embedded into your back end, this special server-side tool retrieves already summarized data from MongoDB and prepares the data for Flexmonster.
+To retrieve data from MongoDB easily, Flexmonster recommends using the MongoDB Connector.
+When embedded into your server, this special tool retrieves already summarized data from MongoDB and prepares the data for Flexmonster.

 For more details, read our step-by-step guides:

-To start implementing the custom data source API, follow the tutorial: Implementing the custom data source API server.
+To start implementing the custom data source API, follow this tutorial: Implementing the custom data source API server.

 Flexmonster supports OLAP cubes created in both tabular and multidimensional modes.
-Pivot table component offers the connection to Microsoft Analysis Services in two ways: XMLA and Flexmonster Accelerator.
+The component supports connecting to Microsoft Analysis Services in two ways: XMLA and Flexmonster Accelerator.
 XMLA is an industry standard for data access in analytic systems.
-In case you need advanced features, e.g. faster data transfer, try Flexmonster Accelerator for Microsoft Analysis Services cubes – a special server-side proxy that helps you to increase data loading speed from server to customer’s browser.
+To use advanced features such as faster data transfer, try Flexmonster Accelerator for Microsoft Analysis Services cubes – a special server-side proxy that helps you to increase data loading speeds from the server to the customer’s browser.

 Follow our detailed guides on how to work with MS Analysis Services: